openplannerteam/itinero-transit/Overview.md

 Second, the library works with linked connections, so every object is identified with a URI.
 If you have never heard about linked data and the semantic web (or simply need a refresher) have a look at [Ruben Verborgh's slides](http://rubenverborgh.github.io/WebFundamentals/semantic-web/).

+Thirdly, most classes (should) have a banner comment stating the purpose of the class and where it fits in the whole.
+However, it helps to have an succint overview to start and to find your way around the code.
+You'll find this overview below.

 Major classes and interfaces
 ----------------------------